talibackend/anchor-browser-test/readme.md

 ### ⏳ Time Complexity: `O(1)`

-The total execution time remains constant with respect to the number of books being processed.
+The total execution time remains constant regardless the number of books being processed.
 In practical terms, this means the entire job finishes once the **slowest** book has been scraped, enriched, and prepared.
 All other books are processed in parallel, so the job does **not** scale linearly with the number of books.

 ### 🧠 Space Complexity: `O(n)`

-Each book’s data — including its raw content, AI-enriched summary, cost metadata, and delivery payload — is held in memory until the job completes.
+Each book’s data — including its raw content, AI-enriched summary, cost metadata — is held in memory until the job completes.
 Thus, memory usage scales **linearly** with the number of books processed.

 ## 🔗 Make.com Integration Setup